-See Appendix G for more information on Title III-A purpose, required activities and allowable activities.
+See Appendix G for more information on Title III-A purpose, required activities, and allowable activities.

 Remember, provide a description of all the activities included in the Title III-A budget.
-Do not describe activities that are not funded through Title III-A.
+Do not describe activities that are not funded through Title III-A, unless it is to demonstrate the supplemental nature of Title III-A funded activities.